ArthurYung/plugin-cli/README.md

 # serve with hot reload at localhost:10001
 npm run dev

-# build for production with minification
+# build your project with minification
 npm run build